General InformationÂ

 Frequently Asked Questions

-• How old do I need to be?
+- How old do I need to be?

 To volunteer at Houghton Festival you must be 18 on the day you are required to arrive on site for your first festival.
 We also welcome older and more experienced individuals.
-It’s great to have a variety of skills and to learn from each other while enjoying the festival together.
+It’s great to have a variety of skills and to learn from each other while enjoying the festival together.Â

-• Do I pay a deposit?
+- Do I pay a deposit?

-Yes you need to pay a £280 refundable deposit.
-This is the cost of a festival ticket, which acts as a bond to ensure that you attend and complete all your responsibilities onsite.
+Yes you need to pay the price of a festival ticket which is a refundable deposit.
+This acts as a bond to ensure that you attend and complete all your responsibilities onsite.Â

 Your deposit will be returned to you 4 weeks after the festival.
 This deposit will be returned if you attend all your shifts satisfactorily.
-This means checking in at the volunteer hub before your shift, attending and being on time for all your shifts, and returning any tabards or radios.
+This means checking in at the volunteer hub before your shift, attending and being on time for all your shifts, and returning any tabards or radios.Â

-• I am not from the UK.
+- I am not from the UK.
 Can I volunteer?

-• My friends are camped in the public area.
+- My friends are camped in the public area.
 Can I join them?

-• Can I bring a live-in vehicle(motorhome/caravan)?
+- Can I bring a live-in vehicle(motorhome/caravan)?

 Yes!
 But you must specify this on the Transport section of your profile.